Styyx1/Ruvaak-Readme/README.md

 - Edit SSE Display Tweaks ini file under Render
 	- Fullscreen: `True`
 	- Borderless: `False`

+For further changes of the ENB please refer to [Anna's ENB Guide](https://github.com/The-Animonculory/Modding-Resources/blob/main/ENB%20Tips.md) but note, you are on your own with that cause neither I, nor Anna can provide any support for everyone who changes values in their ENBs

 ### Modifications
 **Can I add?
 Is X compatible?**